 MemTest verifies the reliability of RAM.
-A correctly functioning computer should be able to store data in memory with 100% accuracy day in and day out.
+A correctly functioning computer should be able to store data in memory with 100% accuracy for months.
 A computer that fails these tests, perhaps because of old hardware, damaged hardware, or poorly configured hardware, will be less stable and crash more often.
 Even worse, it will become even less stable over time as corrupted data is written to hard disk.

 By using MemTest you can ensure that your computer's RAM is functioning correctly.
 This is a good thing to check whenever you buy a new computer, install new RAM, or change the configuration of your machine (for instance, to overclock it).
 If you are the sort of user who likes to push the performance of your machine to the edge, relying upon whether your machine will boot after your new BIOS tweaks is a poor way to determine the safety of your new settings.
 Use MemTest as a true test of stability.

 Please read this section before contacting technical support.

 How much RAM to test: Only test the amount of RAM that is unused, rather than the total amount of RAM in your system - otherwise your computer will spend 99% of the test reading and writing to your hard drive, rather than testing RAM.
 By default MemTest will check all RAM that is not in use by other applications.
 If you want more control, you can use the Windows Task Manager to determine how much RAM is free.
 As a rule of thumb, Win9X uses about 32MB of RAM when nothing is open, and Windows2000/XP uses about 64MB.
 Vista/7/8/10 use quite a bit more, depending on what features you have enabled.
 Even though you cannot directly check used RAM, Windows dynamically moves the location of most of its subsystems, so most of your RAM will be checked eventually.